-Author Notes: "Chopped" comes to mind as the genesis of this recipe.
-Getting ready to return to our cottage in Lake Lure for the Spring and Summer, the refrigerator and pantry needed to be emptied here in Florida.
-Frozen pork tenderloins, dried figlets and apples, a bottle of pear nectar and pure maple syrup were the basics with which I had to work.
+The TV show "Chopped" comes to mind as the genesis of this recipe.
+Getting ready to return to our cottage in Lake Lure, North Carolina, for the spring and summer, the refrigerator and pantry needed to be emptied here at home in Florida.
+Frozen pork tenderloins, dried figs and apples, a bottle of pear nectar, and pure maple syrup were the basics with which I had to work.
 Granted, there was no disparate mystery ingredient in my basket, but I was determined not to buy one new thing.

 My inspiration was a stuffed pork tenderloin from a fellow blogger that I had seen a few years ago.
 But the similarities are few.